isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09q-strategic-trade-scheme.md

 ## Applying for Bulk Permit

-You may apply for a Bulk Permit by completing and submitting this  [form](https://go.gov.sg/stsbulkpermitapplication-form) and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.
+You may apply for a Bulk Permit by completing this  [application form](https://go.gov.sg/stsbulkpermitapplication-form) and submitting the form, [TradeFIRST Self-Assessment Checklist](/documents/businesses/SEB/TradeFIRST Self Assessment Checklist 1Jan2021.xlsx) and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.

-Once the application is received, an account manager will be assigned as Singapore Customs’ contact point to the company for the assessment and other Customs matters.
+Once the application is received, an officer will be assigned as Singapore Customs’ contact point to the company for the assessment.

 We will conduct a TradeFIRST assessment on the company during a site validation, which includes assessment on the effectiveness of the company’s ICP.
-The account manager would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.
+We would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.

 ## Applying for TradeNet Permit for Pre-approved Bulk Permit